 Where to rent surfboards

-If you're looking to rent surfboards or longboards, the best shop is Surf N Sea in Haleiwa Town.
+If you're looking to rent surfboards or longboards, the best shops are Surf N Sea and Blue Planet Adventure in Haleiwa Town.

 Top beaches to watch the surfers